wenleicao/wenleicao.github.io/_posts/2025-05-27-Using_Sphinx_to_Document_Python_Project_in_Nested_Folders.md

 I like creative and smart solutions, when it comes to task preference.
 Documentation is usually my least favorite type of job.
 What if you were told that there is a package to help you do documentation?
 Like you, I cannot wait to give it a shot.

 Sphinx is a powerful documentation tool for python users.
-Unfortunately, their own documentation does not seem to help me sort out the issues I come across.
+[This post](https://towardsdatascience.com/documenting-python-code-with-sphinx-554e1d6c4f6d/) will give you a quick start on that.
+But my python projects is more invovled than the simple example.
+Unfortunately, Sphinx documentation does not seem to help me sort out the issues I come across.

 I have to read a lot of online posts and blogs, solve the puzzle by trial and error.
 This is what I learned along the way.